TIFIA Rural Project Initiative (RPI)

 The Department of Transportation’s Build America Bureau provides loans in support of a variety of transportation projects across the Nation.
 However, they have primarily been utilized for larger projects which are typically in more urbanized, metropolitan areas.
 Now we are making the Transportation Infrastructure Finance and Innovation Act (TIFIA) financing more accessible to small communities through the Rural Project Initiative.
 This new initiative places an emphasis on rural America’s transportation needs and offers some significant benefits and savings to rural sponsors.

-Under this initiative, if you are in a qualified rural area and have an eligible surface transportation project between $10 million and $75 million in cost, we can offer some significant savings over traditional TIFIA loans and other commercial financing products, including:
+Under this initiative, if you are in a qualified rural area and have an eligible surface transportation project between $10 million and $100 million in cost, we can offer some significant savings over traditional TIFIA loans and other commercial financing products, including:

-- We can loan up to 49 percent of the project’s eligible costs (compared to 33 percent under traditional TIFIA).
+- Loans for up to 49 percent of the project’s eligible costs (compared to 33 percent under traditional TIFIA).